MichielBbal/snoring_sound_sensor/README.md

 ## Hardware
 For this tutorial I've used the following hardware:
 - A Raspberry PI 4 with 2 Gb RAM.
+I've also tested it with a Raspberry Pi Zero V2.
 I've used Raspbian Buster for this tutorial.
 - A microphone connected to the Pi.
 There are many different microphones available, both cheap and expensive.

 On the raspberry make sure you've enabled SSH.